≡ Menu

 Origin of the Havana Brown cat breed

-Despite the fact that the Havana Brown has a bit of an “ancient” look to them, the truth is that this breed isn’t all that old at all.
-In fact, we can trace the existence of the Havana Brown breed back to the early 1950’s when several cat enthusiasts in England purposely decided to try cross breeding a chocolate-and-seal Siamese with a domestic black shorthair can in and effort to create brown cat with green eyes.
+Even though Havana Brown has a habit of an “ancient” look to them, the truth is that this breed isn’t all that old.
+Can trace the existence of the Havana Brown breed back to the early 1950s when several cat enthusiasts in England purposely decided to try cross-breeding a chocolate-and-seal Siamese with a domestic black shorthair can to create a brown cat with green eyes.

 And as you can tell…